andreacremaschi/Syphon-virtual-screen/README.md

 ## Installing

+### Binary

+As an alternative to compiling from source, you can just download the latest version from the [releases](https://github.com/andreacremaschi/Syphon-virtual-screen/releases) section of the project.
+The package installer will install both the kext and the client app.
+After rebooting you can find Syphon Virtual Screen in /Applications.
+Automatic launch at login is disabled by default, but you can find an option to enable it in the application's preference panel.

 ### From source

-Download the master branch, then, update the submodule:
+Download the master branch, then update the submodule:

       git submodule update --init